Bayesian model comparison for simulation-based inference: Bayesian Model Comparison For SBI

 \section{Bayesian Model Comparison For SBI}

 We discussed the importance and challenge of computing the model evidence for Bayesian model selection in Sec.~\ref{sec:bayesian_model_comparison}, which is a fundamental component of many scientific analyses.
 Separately in Sec.~\ref{sec:sbi_parameter_estimation} we discussed three recent neural density estimation techniques for parameter estimation in an SBI (simulation-based inference) setting, which offer great promise for scientific analyses where the likelihood is often intractable or too costly to be evaluated.
-In this section we unify these two topics by introducing a methodology to compute the Bayesian model evidence in SBI scenarios.
+In this section we unify these two topics by introducing a methodology to compute the Bayesian model evidence in all of the three neural density estimation approaches.

-We do so by presenting three novel techniques to compute the evidence for neural posterior, likelihood, and ratio estimation methods (NPE, NLE, NRE, respectively).
-In particular, we leverage the recently proposed learnt harmonic mean estimator and exploit the fact that it is decoupled from the method used to generate posterior samples, \textit{i.e.}\ it requires posterior samples only, which may be generated by any approach.
-This flexibility, which is lacking in many alternative methods for computing the model evidence, allows us to develop SBI model comparison techniques for all of the three neural density estimation approaches.
 The evidence computation technique corresponding to each neural density estimation approach is represented schematically in Fig.~\ref{fig:schematic}.
 Our approaches support density estimation training phases run in either an amortised or sequential setting.